Medu Art Ensemble: The Necessity of Art for National Liberation

+Raid on Gaborone

-The Medu Art Ensemble's ties with the African National Congress (ANC) and the Umkhonto We Sizwe (MK) its paramilitaryary wing are a contentious issue.
-Due to the Ensemble's underground nature clear evidence is limited.
+The Medu Art Ensemble's ties with the African National Congress (ANC) and the Umkhonto We Sizwe (MK) its paramilitary wing are a contentious issue.
+Due to the Ensemble's underground nature, clear evidence is limited.
 The ANC was banned by the South African government in 1960 but their operations continued in secret.
 Officially the Medu were not tied with the ANC and the Ensemble claimed to be impartial but Medu member poet Dr Wally Serote describes the Medu members as "cadres of the ANC."
 The Ensemble's involvement may have fuelled their motives but it may have also contributed to their downfall and abrupt end as the SADF forces claim that their Botswana Raid 1985 was motivated by their intelligence that alleged that they were to attack ANC members.

-At 1.40am on 14 June 1985 the South African Defense Forces (SADF) crossed the border into Botswana and began a raid that lasted a total of 40 minutes but caused the destruction of buildings as well as the death of twelve (the exact number is unclear) and other injured.
-The attack did not come completely as a surprise to the Medu members as they were constantly on guard and after the attack, the representative of Botswana for the United Nations called for an urgent meeting of the Council where the event was called an "unprovoked and unwarranted attack.
+At 1:40am on 14 June 1985 the South African Defense Forces (SADF) crossed the border into Botswana and began a raid that lasted a total of 40 minutes.
+The raid killed twelve people including Thami Mnyele and Cecil George Phahle (only two were Medu members) and others injured.

+Aftermath

+Succeeding the raid, the Botswana government banned the remaining members from honoring the victims.
+With not enough people to mass produce posters and the constant threat of an attack, the Medu Art Ensemble disbanded soon after the raid.
+Many of the surviving members left Botswana to continue their political work whereas others remained and practiced underground.
+After the disbandment, little was known about the whereabouts of the remaining Medu posters.
+Some were snuck into South Africa and publicly displayed, but most were confiscated, or destroyed by the SADF.

+After the attack, the representative of Botswana for the United Nations called for an urgent meeting of the Council where the event was called an "unprovoked and unwarranted attack.
 The United Nations Resolution 568 drafted on 21 June 1985 ordered ‘full and adequate compensation by South Africa to Botswana' for the damages and Botswana's status and place of refugee for those affected by the apartheid regime was reiterated.

+In 2002, the Truth and Reconciliation Commission claimed that because the raid went outside the South African borders, perpetrators of the raid could not be tried and persecuted.
+Only the men who were tried for the raid were the informants for the raid, who were granted amnesty.

 Exhibitions

 Medu's work has been the subject of several exhibitions.
-In 2008, the Johannesburg Art Gallery mounted the exhibition Thami Mnyele + Medu Art Ensemble, which centered on the work of Thamsanqa (Thami) Mnyele and his contribution's to Medu's Graphics Unit.
+In 2008, the Johannesburg Art Gallery mounted the exhibition Thami Mnyele + Medu Art Ensemble, which centered on the work of Thamsanqa (Thami) Mnyele and his contributions to Medu's Graphics Unit.
 This comprehensive exhibition brought together artwork by Mnyele, a substantial collection of Medu's posters, and archival documents, media, and ephemera attesting to the collective's cultural programming and tragic dissolution.

 Medu's posters were included in the 2011 exhibition, Impressions from South Africa,1965 to Now at the Museum of Modern Art, New York.